Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Let's left the intersection for the future.
 First, we need to take care of the basics:

 1. We need an entity that owns rooms.
 Let's call it `Dungeon`.
-2. We need a color differentiation of rooms, in case of errors that will allow us to better understand the problem.
+2. We need a color differentiation of rooms.
+In case of errors, that will allow us to understand the problem better.

 We will choose random dark colors for the rooms, as light colors on a white background will not be visible.
 The interval [RGB](https://en.wikipedia.org/wiki/RGB) from `#000000` to `#999999` will work well.

-To better see the wall intersections, let's make the room borders semi-transparent.
+Let's make the room borders semi-transparent so we can see the wall intersections better.
 Mixed colors will highlight problem areas.
 For example, like this:

 /// brigid-images
 src = "images/step_4.1.png"